Gynäkologische Untersuchung und Anamnese

 Offer a chaperone and record this discussion and the outcome.

 Respect their dignity.
-For example, allow privacy to undress.
+For example, allow privacy to undress and dress.
 Provide a cover (eg, a few squares of couch roll) for them to use if they wish.

 General appearance: